Another Day (Paul McCartney song)

-History
+Background

 Although McCartney did not formally record the song until after the band's break-up, he previewed "Another Day" during the Beatles' Let It Be sessions in January 1969.
 The song's lyric adopts an observational style reminiscent of "Eleanor Rigby"; Denny Seiwell, the drummer on the Ram sessions, called it Eleanor Rigby' in New York City".
 The lyrics describe the drudgery and sadness of an unnamed woman's life at work and at home.

 McCartney's wife Linda provided vocal harmonies on "Another Day".
 Describing his and Linda's harmonies, McCartney said he wanted our' sound" as he sought to create a musical identity independent of the Beatles.
 McCartney decided to list Linda as co-writer of more than half the songs on Ram, and this decision extended to "Another Day".
 Despite her lack of musical and songwriting experience, he said that his wife had been a genuine writing partner, suggesting ideas for lyrics and melodies.
 Linda's co-writing credits were later regarded as business manoeuvres in the post-Beatles legal matters.
 In author Peter Doggett's description, Northern Songs, McCartney's publisher, "believed he was effectively robbing them of half their potential income".

 In July 1971, Northern Songs and Maclen Music sued Paul and Linda McCartney for violating an exclusive rights agreement via their musical collaborations on "Another Day" and Ram.
 In June the following year, ATV Music, on behalf of Northern and Maclen, announced that "all differences between them have been amicably settled", with McCartney's lawyers arguing it had been his prerogative to collaborate with whomever he chose, regardless of his or her musical abilities.
 Paul and Linda signed a new seven-year, co-publishing contract between ATV and McCartney Music.

-On February 19th 1971, McCartney was due to appear at the High Court in London on the first day of the hearing into the dissolution of the Beatles' partnership.
+On 19 February 1971, McCartney was due to appear at the High Court in London on the first day of the hearing into the dissolution of the Beatles' partnership.
 He thought it would be good to release a single on the same day to coincide with his appearance to show he was still active musically.
-Dixon Van Winkle, an assistant engineer on the Ram sessions, recalled that he suggested "Another Day" after McCartney asked him to select one of the tracks they'd been working on for a single.
+Dixon Van Winkle, an assistant engineer on the Ram sessions, recalled that he suggested "Another Day" after McCartney asked him to select one of the tracks they had been working on for a single.
 With McCartney's blessing, Van Winkle mixed the song and pressed 100 copies for radio stations.
 He added: "The next day I heard it on the air, I realized ... we got carried away with the bass part ... it pumped like crazy.
 But we never remixed the song, and Paul never said anything."
 McCartney chose the B-side, "Oh Woman, Oh Why".